 - IDLE An Integrated Development Environment for Python.
 IDLE is a basic editor and interpreter environment which ships with the standard distribution of Python. - immutable An object with a fixed value.
 Immutable objects include numbers, strings and tuples.
 Such an object cannot be altered.
 A new object has to be created if a different value has to be stored.
-They play an important role in places where a constant hash value is needed, for example as a key in a dictionary. - integer division Mathematical division discarding any remainder.
-For example, the expression 11/4 currently evaluates to 2 in contrast to the 2.75 returned by float division.
-Also called floor division.
-When dividing two integers the outcome will always be another integer (having the floor function applied to it).
-However, if one of the operands is another numeric type (such as a float), the result will be coerced (see coercion) to a common type.
-For example, an integer divided by a float will result in a float value, possibly with a decimal fraction.
-Integer division can be forced by using the // operator instead of the / operator.
-See also future. - importer An object that both finds and loads a module; both a finder and loader object. - interactive Python has an interactive interpreter which means you can enter statements and expressions at the interpreter prompt, immediately execute them and see their results.
+They play an important role in places where a constant hash value is needed, for example as a key in a dictionary. - importer An object that both finds and loads a module; both a finder and loader object. - interactive Python has an interactive interpreter which means you can enter statements and expressions at the interpreter prompt, immediately execute them and see their results.
 Just launch python with no arguments (possibly by selecting it from your computer's main menu).
 It is a very powerful way to test out new ideas or inspect modules and packages (remember help(x)). - interpreted Python is an interpreted language, as opposed to a compiled one, though the distinction can be blurry because of the presence of the bytecode compiler.
 This means that source files can be run directly without explicitly creating an executable which is then run.
 Interpreted languages typically have a shorter development/debug cycle than compiled ones, though their programs generally also run more slowly.
 See also interactive. - iterable An object capable of returning its members one at a time.
-Examples of iterables include all sequence types (such as list, str, and tuple) and some non-sequence types like dict and file and objects of any classes you define with an iter() or getitem() method.
+Examples of iterables include all sequence types (such as list, str, and tuple) and some non-sequence types like dict and file and objects of any classes you define with an \\iter\\() or \\getitem\\() method.
 Iterables can be used in a for loop and in many other places where a sequence is needed (zip(), map(), ...).
 When an iterable object is passed as an argument to the built-in function iter(), it returns an iterator for the object.
 This iterator is good for one pass over the set of values.
 When using iterables, it is usually not necessary to call iter() or deal with iterator objects yourself.
 The for statement does that automatically for you, creating a temporary unnamed variable to hold the iterator for the duration of the loop.
-See also iterator, sequence, and generator.

-iterator An object representing a stream of data.
-Repeated calls to the iterator's next() method return successive items in the stream.
+See also iterator, sequence, and generator. - iterator An object representing a stream of data.
+Repeated calls to the iterator's \\next\\() method (or passing it to the built-in function next()) return successive items in the stream.
 When no more data are available a StopIteration exception is raised instead.
-At this point, the iterator object is exhausted and any further calls to its next() method just raise StopIteration again.
-Iterators are required to have an iter() method that returns the iterator object itself so every iterator is also iterable and may be used in most places where other iterables are accepted.
+At this point, the iterator object is exhausted and any further calls to its \\next\\() method just raise StopIteration again.
+Iterators are required to have an \\iter\\() method that returns the iterator object itself so every iterator is also iterable and may be used in most places where other iterables are accepted.
 One notable exception is code which attempts multiple iteration passes.
 A container object (such as a list) produces a fresh new iterator each time you pass it to the iter() function or use it in a for loop.
 Attempting this with an iterator will just return the same exhausted iterator object used in the previous iteration pass, making it appear like an empty container.

-More information can be found in Iterator Types (in The Python Library Reference).
+More information can be found in typeiter.